15 March - 18 April 2023

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

-The goal of the call for project grants within development research is to reinforce Swedish research of the highest quality with particular relevance to the fight against poverty and for sustainable development in low income countries.
+The goal of the call for project grants in development research is to strengthen Swedish research of the highest quality with particular relevance to the fight against poverty and for sustainable development in least developed countries.

 The Swedish Research Council invites applications from all disciplines and subject areas, such as humanities, behavioural sciences, economics, social sciences, educational sciences, natural sciences, engineering sciences, environmental sciences, urban planning, medicine and health, and also welcomes interdisciplinary projects.

 The research funding must only be used in accordance with the OECD’s Development Assistance Committee DAC’s guidelines for what can be classified as aid.
-The research shall be of particular relevance to low income countries, that is be based on phenomena, circumstances and/or challenges that are specific to, or more noticeable in, low income countries than in other countries.
+The research shall also be of particular relevance to least developed countries, that is, be based on phenomena, circumstances and/or challenges that are specific to or more noticeable in least developed countries than in other countries.
 Collaboration and/or other research activities can be conducted also in other countries.
-The classification of low income countries follows OECD’s Development Assistance Committee DAC’s list (the columns “Least Developed Countries” and “Low Income Countries which are not LDCs”):
+The classification of least developed countries follows OECD’s Development Assistance Committee DAC’s list (the columns “Least Developed Countries”).

-We strongly encourage collaboration with researchers in low income and lower middle income countries, and also research with a multi- and interdisciplinary perspective.
-If you have not included a participating researcher from a low income or lower middle income country, you must justify this specifically in your application.
+We strongly encourage collaboration, on equitable terms, with researchers in least developed countries and lower middle income countries, including at the stage of defining research problems and designing the research plan.
+If you have not included a participating researcher from least developed countries and lower middle income countries, you must justify this choice and describe how it does or does not affect the scientific quality of the application.

 Follow-up of our funding of development research